yannickbrouwer/ancestors-migration-visualization/README.md

 # ancestors-location-animation
 This is a Processing (processing.org) sketch that creates an animated data visualization of how my ancestors migrated over time on a map.
-It uses a CSV that I exported from MyHeritage and makes use of Till Nagels' library Unfolding Maps.
+It uses a CSV that I exported from MyHeritage and it makes use of the library Unfolding Maps by Till Nagel.

 You can watch a video of the animation here: https://youtu.be/tT4xw3nO1Yg